nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/educational/how-to-publish-a-news-feature-in-workspaces.md

 where `?` will be replaced by the dynamical expression `#{currentDocument.path}`.

-### **NewsManagement permission**
+### NewsManagement permission

 To implement the "NewsManagement" role, we will create a new permission called NewsManagement.
 It will be bound to the Workspace type, so that it is assignable only on workspaces.
 This NewsManagement permission will be used to "filter" the two buttons that will have to be created: the button to create the news, and the button to publish the content.

-The **Create News**&nbsp;button will be displayed on the Folder toolbar category of Workspace type, next to the **New** button.
+The **Create News** button will be displayed on the Folder toolbar category of Workspace type, next to the **New** button.
 But we want the news to be created in a specific subfolder of the workspace, the "news" folder.
 To achieve this, we will be using the following operation combo set:

 1. Fetch > Document `./news`: note the use of relative path, as we are on the workspace.
 2. Navigate to document: that changes the current document to "news" folder.
 3. Show Create Document page, with type `News`, that displays the content form.

-And to make sure that there is always a News folder inside the workspace, we will configure a "content-template", that says that each time a workspace is created, a folder called "News Folder" is created inside it.&nbsp;
+And to make sure that there is always a News folder inside the workspace, we will configure a "content-template", that says that each time a workspace is created, a folder called "News Folder" is created inside it.
 Also, as the news are created through this button, we don't want the News type to appear in the list of document types that are displayed when clicking on the **New** button in Nuxeo Platform.

-The **Publish News** button is quite simple, just operating a `follow transition`&nbsp;on the document and updating the&nbsp; `dc:valid` &nbsp;date with the current date.
+The **Publish News** button is quite simple, just operating a `follow transition` on the document and updating the `dc:valid` date with the current date.

-&nbsp;

-* * *

-&nbsp;